 Most commuter scooter models have top speeds between 12 MPH - 20 MPH.
 Some are capable of more but there may be local limitations due to laws and restrictions.
 It is worth noting that as the battery level decreases, so does the performance.
 This affects top speed, climbing ability, and acceleration so it may be a good idea to get something slightly faster than what you initially thought.

-An electric commuter scooter puts emphasis on being an effective replacement of cars, bikes or public transport for getting around town.
+An electric commuter scooter puts emphasis on being an effective replacement for cars, bikes or public transport for getting around town.
 Not all electric scooters are ideal for this purpose, but the ones that are are usually lightweight, compact and provide a reasonably good range so you can get from A to B reliably.

 Electric scooters are a genius invention and they're incredibly good for commutes.
 They give you complete freedom of where you go and when you do it.
 During rush hour, bus delays are almost a given but the bike lane is usually a lot less cramped, allowing you to glide past parked car drivers, leaving them glaring at you with pure envy.